microsoft/BotBuilder-Samples/samples/javascript_nodejs/13.basic-bot/README.md

 ### Project Structure

-`index.js` references the bot and starts a Restify server. `bot.js` loads the dialog type you selected when running the generator and adds it as the default dialog. `dialogs.js` contains the list of sample dialogs.
+`index.js` references the bot and starts a Restify server. `bot.js` loads the dialog type you selected when running the generator and adds it as the default dialog.

 ### Configuring the bot